-Bipolar disorder is characterized by mood swings between high energy and activity (known as mania or hypomania) and feelings of sadness or being blue (known as depression).
-These symptoms tend to last for weeks or months at a time.
+Bipolar disorder symptoms are characterized by a cycling of mood swings between feelings of great energy and activity (known as manic or hypomania) and feelings of sadness, hopelessness, and being blue (known as depression).
+Bipolar symptoms come in cycles, which tend to last anywhere from days to months at a time.

-The defining symptom of bipolar disorder (also known as “manic depression”) is the presence of severe mood swings — episodes between feeling great highs to feeling great lows, including depression.
+The defining symptom of bipolar disorder (also known as “manic depression”) is the presence of severe mood swings — episodes between feeling great highs to feeling great lows, including depression (American Psychiatric Association, 2013).
 When in the highs, a person with bipolar symptoms may feel like they are “on top of the world,” able to accomplish anything they set their mind to, with the desire to do a dozen things all at once (finishing none of them).
-Sometimes this high appears as greater irritability in the person, rather than having an elevated mood.
+Sometimes this high appears as greater irritability in the person, rather than an elevated mood.

 In its early stages, the symptoms of bipolar disorder may masquerade as a problem other than mental illness.
 For example, it may first appear as alcohol or drug abuse, or poor performance at school or work.
-Bipolar symptoms generally don’t come and go quickly — they are persistent and significantly impair the person’s life.
+Bipolar symptoms generally don’t come and go quickly — they are persistent and significantly impair the person’s life (Caponigro & Lee, 2012).
 This condition is sometimes prone to being misdiagnosed as depression, because the person experiences hypomanic, rather than manic, episodes.
 (Hypomania can be mistaken for normal, goal-directed activity if not carefully assessed by a mental health professional.)

-Bipolar disorder in children is different and has a different set of symptoms.
+Bipolar disorder in children is different, with a different set of symptoms.
 In children, bipolar disorder is known as disruptive mood dysregulation disorder.

 Types & Symptoms of Bipolar